gregoryruta/gateway-setup/README.md

 # Configure Gateway server
 Set a static IP address by editng the /etc/dhcpcd.conf file.
 Uncomment and edit the 'Example static IP configuration' section.
 Set the hostname: `sudo hostnamectl set-hostname gateway.test`
-Create the user: `sudo adduser user && sudo adduser user sudo`
+Create user: `sudo adduser user && sudo adduser user sudo`
 Login as user.
 Clone this repository somewhere inside the 'home' directory.
 Edit the transport-maps file to include the IP address of the destination server (replace \<Destination IP Address> with the destination IP address.
 Retain the square brackets)